 If you can't communicate, you can't lead a team.
 It's a non-negotiable for many of us, yet it becomes infinitely more different when we're under stress.

-Author and podcaster Rangan Chatterjee explains that, under stress, your communication skills go out of the window.
-The main reason is to do with the ancient flight or fight response which is driven by the amygdala.
+Author and podcaster Rangan Chatterjee explains that communication skills go out the window under stress.
+The main reason is the ancient flight or fight response, which is driven by the amygdala.
 This is your brain's warning system that fires off if there's a predator close.
-The problem is, our modern life is now triggering the same response!
+The problem is that our modern lives are now triggering the same response!

-Regular meditation has been shown to increase the thickness of the pre-frontal cortex which is associated with calming down in times of stress.
+Regular meditation has been shown to increase the thickness of the prefrontal cortex, which is associated with calming down in times of stress.
 This has an undoubtedly positive effect on the way you communicate with the rest of your firm.
-It might even help you to delegate and elevate!
-And if there's a calmer work environment as a result, then your company culture will get a boost too!
+It might even help you delegate and elevate!
+And if there's a calmer work environment as a result, then your company culture will get a boost, too!